eclipsevortex/SubVortex/subvortex/miner/redis/README.md

 ## As docker container <a id="installation-as-container"></a>

 > **IMPORTANT** <br />
-> Before starting, be sure docker is installed if you decide to run the Validator Redis as docker container, see [docker installation](../../scripts/docker/README.md)
+> Before starting, be sure docker is installed if you decide to run the Miner Redis as docker container, see [docker installation](../../scripts/docker/README.md)

 If you are not using the Auto Upgrader, you have to prefix all these commands by